chandan-githu/twitter-api-sentiment-analysis-main/README.md

-This project is about sentiment analysis of twitter
+This project is about sentiment analysis of twitter using Roberta